AramZS/thespin/text/2108-01-01/1-strike.markdown

 The Laborers' Union includes genevat workers and growth supervisors on the factory floor of ColFood's largest Enclave plant.
 Apparently an unknown organizer spread word of issues and concerns about quality of life issues in the plant via a pamphleting campaign and ColSec was badly positioned and could not intercede before the strike became public knowledge in the overcrowded district.
 ETAC forces were also apparently out of position at the various borders to EastNoWa, which has been under overall travel restriction since EPD forbade Wall districts' residents from up-city travel.
 Other Laborers' Union chapters traveled from districts throughout The Enclave over the course of the day and the strike ended up merging with the protest against travel restrictions that has been active in EastNoWa for a week.
 The resulting activity spread to most of EastNoWa's common spaces.

-EPD and ETAC both deny it, but our reporters' sensorpacks detected an EMP in the afternoon that was likely the reason ColSec and ETAC were so disorganized at the exit
+EPD and ETAC both deny it, but our reporters' sensorpacks detected an EMP in the afternoon that was likely the reason ColSec and ETAC were so disorganized at the up-tube station near the ColFoods plant.
+If an EMP did occur, no group has taken credit for the event.

 pqStart